UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 Then save the file and exit VS Code.

-> Most terminal programs will read the `EDITOR` environmental variable when determining which editor to use, but some read `VISUAL`, so we're setting both to the same value.
+> **Note:** Most terminal programs will read the `EDITOR` environmental variable when determining which editor to use, but some read `VISUAL`, so we're setting both to the same value.

 In some cases,
 VScode is not set as the default text editor for git